 Financial Barriers to New Nuclear Projects in Europe

-Building new nuclear reactors in Europe remains a financially unviable proposition for most utilities due to extremely high construction costs and financial risks.
-According to a report by S&P Global Ratings, new nuclear plants cost upwards of €10 million per megawatt, with total investments for a typical pair of European Pressurized Reactors (EPRs) reaching around €50 billion.
-These costs are five times higher than the largest offshore wind projects, making nuclear construction a major financial burden, especially for all but a few energy giants like EDF.
-The ongoing construction challenges, such as cost overruns and delays, have already weakened EDF’s financial position, as seen in the costly developments at Hinkley Point C in the UK and Flamanville in France.
-These difficulties highlight the high financial and operational risks tied to nuclear energy development.
+Building new nuclear reactors in Europe remains financially unviable for most utilities due to high construction costs and financial risks.
+A report by S&P Global Ratings estimates that new nuclear plants cost over €10 million per megawatt, with total investments for a typical pair of European Pressurized Reactors (EPRs) reaching €50 billion.
+These costs are five times higher than the largest offshore wind projects, making nuclear energy a significant financial burden, except for a few energy giants like EDF.
+Ongoing issues such as cost overruns and delays have already weakened EDF’s financial standing, as seen in Hinkley Point C (UK) and Flamanville (France).
+These difficulties highlight the substantial financial and operational risks of nuclear energy development.

 The Strategic Importance of Nuclear in Europe’s Energy Mix

-Despite the financial hurdles, nuclear energy is seen as essential for Europe’s energy security and decarbonisation efforts.
-Nuclear power contributes around 20% of the European Union’s electricity generation and provides firm, low-carbon capacity.
-This is particularly important as Europe strives to reduce its dependence on fossil fuels in light of the energy crisis exacerbated by Russia’s invasion of Ukraine.
-Unlike natural gas, which is subject to geopolitical risks, the uranium used for nuclear power is sourced from a more diversified and stable supply chain.
-Additionally, nuclear energy helps stabilize the grid, balancing the intermittency of renewable sources like wind and solar, and plays a pivotal role in meeting Europe’s growing energy demand from industries and data centres.
+Despite financial hurdles, nuclear energy remains essential for Europe’s energy security and decarbonisation efforts.
+Nuclear power generates around 20% of the EU’s electricity, providing firm, low-carbon capacity.
+This is crucial as Europe seeks to reduce reliance on fossil fuels, particularly in light of the energy crisis following Russia’s invasion of Ukraine.
+Unlike natural gas, which is subject to geopolitical risks, uranium is sourced from a more stable supply chain.
+Additionally, nuclear energy helps balance intermittent renewables like wind and solar, playing a pivotal role in meeting Europe’s rising energy demand from industries and data centers.

 Aging Nuclear Infrastructure and the Need for New Reactors